emwap/signature-paper/paper.md

 ```
 where `struct array`{.C} is a Feldspar specific data structure with metadata, such as the number of elements, and a pointer to the data area.

 The Feldspar compiler uses its calling convention for a number of reasons, but the primary reasons are consistency and generality.
-The convention ensures that all aruments fit into a register, which is helps avoid spilling arguments to the call stack.
+The convention ensures that all arguments fit into a register, which helps avoid spilling arguments to the call stack.
 By passing arrays as references bundled with their length, the compiler can generate code that works with different array sizes and still preserve the same number of arguments.

-However, a hard-wired set of mapping rules can be restrictive and introduce performance penalties.
+A hard-wired set of mapping rules can be restrictive and introduce performance penalties.
 Code generated from Feldspar will be part of a larger system, and the calling convention is naturally dictated by the system rather than by the Feldspar compiler.